top of page

 1. The association is called the Luxembourg Alternative Administrators Association (L3A), abbreviated as L3A.

-2. L3A is a Non-Profit Association in Luxembourg.
+2. L3A is a Non-Profit Association in Luxembourg (hereinafter the “Association”).

 Article 2: Financial year